 Adoption of a New Source Performance Standards by EPA triggers a requirement that affected facilities obtain a permit.
 DEQ needs time to incorporate these requirements into permits and to improve the timeliness and efficiency of the Air Contaminant Discharge Permit program.
 The proposal addresses this by requiring EQC adoption of a New Source Performance Standards to trigger the requirement that affected facilities obtain a permit.

 The permitting of sources subject only to procedural requirements, such as notification that the source is affected by a NESHAP or a New Source Performance Standards, places a burden on DEQ and affected sources.
 The proposal addresses this by exempting from permitting facilities that are only subject to procedural requirements.
+Affected facilities will still be required to comply with the NESHAP or New Source Performance Standards.

 Currently, all facilities subject to the area source NESHAP for chemical manufacturing are required to obtain a permit.
 During the process of identifying affected facilities, DEQ discovered that there is one facility in Oregon that is subject to the NESHAP, but the company is only doing bench scale production and is subject to only work practice standards, not to the more substantive requirements of the NESHAP.
 The proposal addresses this by exempting from permitting NESHAP affected chemical manufacturing facilities only subject to work practice standards.
+Affected facilities will still be required to comply with the work practice standards.

 Motor vehicle surface coating operations subject to the paint stripping and miscellaneous surface coating operation NESHAP and using less than 20 gallons of coating per year are exempt from permitting.
 However, other surface coating operations subject to the paint stripping and miscellaneous surface coating operation NESHAP are subject to permitting regardless of how much coating they use.
 The proposal addresses this by exempting from permitting NESHAP affected surface coating operations using less than 20 gallons of coating and 20 gallons of methylene chloride containing paint stripper per year.
+Affected surface coating and paint stripping operations will still be required to comply with the NESHAP.

 Need to Clarify and Clean-up Rules